ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_20_API_LEDGER.md

 | _err_      | object | (optional) describing error if not successful |
 | _code_     | number | HTTP status code |

-For API calls to `/ledger/{user_id}` the `result_type` is a string "transactions", that is an array containing objects each with the attributes described below, which are the details of all transactions a user did.
+For API calls to `/ledger/{user_id}` the `result_type` is a string "transactions", and the key `data.transactions` is an array containing the transaction objects in which the selected user is either the sender or the recipient of an action.

+The attributes of the transaction object are described below :

 ### Response Transaction Object Attributes